tenley8/Microsoft-Power-BI/Google Analytics Traffic logs/README.md

 - Please visit our [visual dashboard](https://app.powerbi.com/groups/me/reports/ecee17ed-a02d-408f-9213-1d1d7538f119/ReportSection?noSignUpCheck=1&redirectedFromSignup=1&ScenarioId=signup)

 ## Summary
 In this project I analyzed Google Traffic logs metrics.
 To accomplish this task of analyzing web traffic movements and traffic logs metrics, I created a dashboard showing   the total visit count and bounces of web traffic.
 I created a horizontal slicer whereby you can select all months or only just a single month.
 In the dashboard you can also see the percentage of new vs returning visitors and the visitor’s country.
 From the map you are able to read the tool tip showing the selected country’s count.
-The lighter the region, the higher the country’s count was.
+The lighter the region, the higher the country’s count is.